BlackBrad/assignment/README.md

 This test has been written to be pep8 complient.
-It meets the pep8 guidelines and has been verified using the flake8 tool, which is installed as part of requirements.txt.
+It meets the pep8 guidelines and has been verified using the flake8 tool, which is installed as part of `requirements.txt`.
 If you want to check this you can run the `flake8` command, passing in the file

 `flake8 test.py`